davidVeer/CarInformation/README.md

 - keep class diagrams up to date and versioned in separate version subdirectories in class diagram directory (/version1_0, version1_5, /version2_0 etc.). include a .txt file with why and how it was changed to better analyse and improve future class diagrams.
-- figure out a way to decrease code duplication for comparators

 ### GUI
  - the GUI will be scrapped as I want to turn this into an app for ease of use.